FRBCesab/shinyFunBioDiv/README.md

-## Update and export on shinyapps.io
+## Update metadata and export on shinyapps.io

-You will need to clone this repository in Github.
+To follow this procedure, you need to clone this repository in Github.
+Then follow the three steps below.

-#### 1. Update the metadata with
+#### 1. Update the metadata

+Make sure to have the latest copy of the metadata in `data/FunBioDiv_MetaData_Data.xlsx`

 ```r
 devtools::load_all()
 source("analysis/01_prepare_data.R")
 ```

-#### 2. Test that the shiny app still works well
+#### 2. Test the shiny app

 ```r
 # run the Shiny app locally
 runShiny()